Something like this has not happened to me since the early 70s.

 But the Republican side right now is so fluid.

-Something else I told Cindy Adams last night that the two right now in Republican National Committee circles, and maybe even with some Republicans, the two dreaded words out there are brokered convention.
+Something else I told Cindy Adams last night, the two, right now in Republican National Committee circles, and maybe even with some Republicans, the two dreaded words out there are brokered convention.

 It's just that tight, at least according to these pre-primary polls.

-But there will be some clarity after the Hawkeye Kauka and after the uh New Hampshire primary.
+But there will be some clarity after the Hawkeye Kaucke and after the New Hampshire primary.

-Zagby uh conducted a poll recently for associated television news shows, and it it discovered this that voters value the endorsements of the NRA by former President Clinton and President George W. Bush over influential organizations like the AFL CIO, a National Council of La Raza, or celebrities Oprah Winfrey and Barbara Streisand.
+Now, interestingly about endorsements, Zogby conducted a poll recently for associated television news shows, and it discovered this, that voters value the endorsements of the NRA by former President Clinton and President George W. Bush over influential organizations like the AFL-CIO, the National Council of La Raza, or celebrities Oprah Winfrey and Barbara Streisand.

 Yes, here it is.